Tieske/Lua_library_template/readme.md

 USAGE
 -----
 The simplest way to use the libary is by installing it through LuaRocks `sudo luarocks install lualibrarytemplate`.
-If this fails due to a dependency on `datafile`, then that module hasn't been released yet and should be installed manually using `sudo luarocks install https://raw2.github.com/hishamhm/datafile/master/datafile-scm-1.rockspec`.
 When done so a command line script `luacmodule` is available to create an instantly running c module.

 Here's how to create and test a new module 'testmod';